Get Latest Updates About Pharmacy Notes, Books and Many More

 D. GUU ACA GUA AUA

 Answer is C: Guanine (G) must be matched to cytosine (C) and vice versa.
 Adenine (A) must match with thymine (T).
-In RNA, uracil (U) replaces thymine; hence U must be matched to A.
+In RNA, uracil (U) replaces thymine; hence U must be matched to A. - Which one of the following statements best describes DNA?

 A. Single-stranded, deoxyribonucleic acid